 We’ve heard a lot about Whole30 and the dinner and breakfast recipes fill our Pinterest page, so we decided to do a little research and find the best Whole30 desserts out there!

 A whopping 5% of Americans participate in the Whole30 diet.
-That may sound low but that actually adds up to over 20,000 people!

 For that reason, we get tons of frequently asked questions about Whole30 rules and Whole30 foods.
 Read on below to have those frequently asked questions answered!

 Whole30 is a popular and somewhat trendy diet (or lifestyle) that involves removing sugar, dairy, legumes, and grains from your diet.

 Layered Apple & Date Parfaits by The Almond Eater

 Whole30 Apple Parfait is made with apples, nuts, dates, cinnamon, and a drizzle of almond butter.